Nashet/Prosperity-Wars/README.md

 License is GPL-3.0

 ## How to build
 Since 0.19.2 version the project is built with Unity 2017.40f1 (5.4.2f2 will brake UI positions).
 Just add as project and open "Base" scene.
+Unity 2018 doesn't build WebGL for that project so far.
+Game's version 0.20.7 causes errors in WebGL.